 Route correctly from the very beginning

 You don’t have to assign the ticket to a single support rep each time so they have to reroute it if they cannot resolve the issue efficiently.
-With Zendesk, you can create a group of agents and route the available tickets to several qualified reps.
+With Zendesk, you can create a group of agents and launch automated ticket routing of the available tickets to several qualified reps.
 Yes, it means no more worries if one of the agents is available or has enough time!
 Plus, you get decreased ticket response and resolution time, which obviously has a positive effect on customer experience level.

 Display tickets for chosen teams

-Initially, Zendesk system was built to assign each incoming ticket to any available agent.
+Initially, Zendesk system was built to assign each incoming ticket to any available agent due to ticket routing structure.
 So, until you identify the special skills to agents and their groups, the system will think that each agent is knowledgeable in every topic.
 That’s why you enable SBR for identification of tickets which don’t require special skills and which do.